What is Disfigurement Under Texas Law?

 There are several types of scars that may occur due to a personal injury.
 Depending upon the severity, there are several treatment options available.

 Keloid scars are a raised and often somewhat discolored “puffy” area around the original wound.
-They are a result of an abnormal healing process when the body produces an excess of collagen.
+They result from an abnormal healing process when the body produces an excess of collagen.
 The collagen fibers form in an abnormal thickness and shape causing a thick”puffy” appearance.
 They are benign fibrous skin tumors.
 Keloids occur more often in dark skin.
 They can get worse and even hamper your skin’s flexibility and movement when untreated.
 Treatment options range from ointments to scar revision surgery.

 Hypertrophic scars are raised areas of scar tissue on the skin and are caused by the formation of excess collagen during the wound’s healing process.
 They most commonly form in places where your skin is tight or there is more muscle tissue such as the upper back/shoulder or chest area.
 Hypertrophic scars are similar to keloid scars.
 They often form when there is an infection in the wound as it is healing.
 Typically, these scars can be reduced using steroid injections or silicone sheets.
 Keeping the wound clean while it is healing can help prevent these scars from ever forming.